Natural Selection – Variation and Biodiversity Ep 4

 Directional selection

 Directional selection happens when it is advantageous to have an extreme phenotype.
 For example (the AQA example), bacteria can have a range of antibiotic resistance capabilities.
-In an environment where any antibiotic is present, the bacteria with a high level of antibiotic resistance are more likely to survive and reproduce.
+In an environment where any antibiotic is present, the bacteria with a higher levels of antibiotic resistance are more likely to survive and reproduce.
 The advantageous alleles are passed onto their offspring, and in the next generation the mean is shifted to a higher level of antibiotic resistance.
 (Remember that bacteria don’t have two parents – they divide by binary fission.)

 Stabilising selection